zach-capalbo/vartiste/src/static/instructions.md

 To run, extract the zip file to a folder, and then use the shortcuts for either SteamVR or Oculus mode.

-Linux:

-**COMING SOON**.
+**Linux COMING SOON**.
 But for now, you can install chromium version 86.0.4231.0

 ## Issues